-Origami is fun and rewarding for both adults and children.
+Origami is fun and rewarding for children.
 These 10 great origami projects for kids are a perfect rainy day or anytime activity.

 Depending on how old your kids are, they may need your help to complete some of these origami projects.
 Here are some tips to make each project successful: